Marc92020/Marc92020.github.io/index.md

 Well, I have one odd one that is pointless.
 It's supposed to load my random extension.
 [Honestly, it isn't even coded properly](https://marc92020.github.io/random-scratch-extension/)

+And I have one with my extras.
+[It's called extras lol](https://marc92020.github.io/extra-website-stuff/)

 ### Will I add more to this website any time soon?

 **_YES_**